Bankruptcy Alternatives

 Although bankruptcy can provide relief to many, it may not be the best option for everyone experiencing financial hardship.
 It is highly recommended that you speak with an attorney before proceeding with a bankruptcy filing.

 An attorney can help you determine how much of your debt can be eliminated by bankruptcy and what your court fees and expenses may be.
-Many clients find that they will save more going with an alternative like debt consolidation.
+Many clients find that they can save more by going with an alternative like debt consolidation.

 Debt Discharge: The biggest benefit of filing for bankruptcy is the potential to have your debts discharged.
 You are no longer obligated to pay back your creditors when your debts are discharged.